 Between 2000 and 2030, the project study area should see new development in Dillon, Richmond and Scotland Counties.
-Marlboro County's land use development is anticipated to decline approximately 1,292 acres without the development of I-73.
-However, if access and convenience are as relevant as anticipated, I-73 is projected to curtail the decline of development by approximately one-half (refer to Table 3.6, page 3-22).
-A new interstate would result in roughly 103 to 125 percent growth above the No-build Scenario in the three counties directly impacted through interchanges and other variables.
-Of the three Build Alternatives, Alternative 2 rated highest in the ability to increase development while Alternative 1 produced the lowest amount of new development.
-The difference between the Build Alternatives is approximately 21 acres.
-Therefore, from the perspective of enhancing development, Alternative 2 is the recommended alignment.
-Although Alternative 2 is the recommended alternative, there are similarities that exist between the three Build Alternatives.
+Marlboro County's land use development is anticipated to decline approximately 1,292 acres without the development of I-73 (refer to Table 3.2, page 3-12).
+However, if access and convenience are as relevant as anticipated, I-73 is projected to curtail or reduce the amount of the decline in development by 64 percent (refer to Table 3.6, page 3-22).
+With the addition of interchanges and improved access, a new interstate could result in a 125 percent increase in development within the project study area, relative to the No-build Alternative.